ygn-effects/ygn-effects.github.io/_effects/shining-pig.md

 internals:
-  - name: Mellow
-    desc: Setting this on will tame the beast a little.
-It will filter some higher frequencies out at the clipping stage resulting in a slightly less aggressive, smoother sound.

 ioboard:
   - name: Mode
     desc: This jumper allows you to set the power-on state of the pedal.
 With the jumper present it will stay off and without the jumper it will switch on upon powering.